On Many-Body Localization for Quantum Spin Chains

-In order to estimate probabilities of resonant graphs, we will use the Markov inequality, bounding the expectation of each graph to the $s$ power.
+The main result of this subsection is the Jacobian bound, Proposition \ref{prop:4.1}.
+Using a convenient normalization, the Jacobian determinant is $\pm 1$ to leading order for a ``good'' set of denominators (see below).
+Allowing for perturbative corrections, derivatives of energy differences are close to their leading behavior, and hence the Jacobian determinant can be bounded above and below by an exponential in the number of denominators.

+Let us begin the analysis with a discussion of the structure of the graphs that arise from our construction.
 Each graph has a number of energy denominators produced at various scales.
 We need to work with a hierarchically organized structure of denominators.
 Each denominator can be visualized as an arch over the collection of sites/blocks flipped in the associated subgraph.
 Denominators from later steps arch over earlier ones.
 Arches are either strictly contained in one another or else completely disjoint.
 This structure follows from the way denominators are introduced -- see (\ref{(3.10)}), (\ref{(4.7)}).
 However, if two subgraphs have a site/block in common, the underlying random variables are identified, creating unwanted dependence, which shows up graphically as overlapping arches.
 Therefore, we will need to require that as one proceeds up the hierarchy, there are no repeat visits, which means each new denominator introduces a new independent variable.
 As long as this is the case, there is no linear relation amongst the denominators, and they can be used as integration variables, provided we can bound the Jacobian.
 (If there are repeat visits, then we will need to throw out some denominators -- \textit{i.e.} replace them with uniform bounds -- in order to find a set that has the hierarchical property.
 The details of how this is done will be deferred to the next subsection.)